 This is a one-of-a-kind work of altered art using a lot of original vintage paper ephemera.
 It takes many hours to make from preparing the book for embellishing to designing and executing that pages, each one of which is a unique piece of collage.

-The cost is £115 and worldwide shipping is £6.
+The cost is £175 with free worldwide shipping.
 Please let me know if you have any [read more]

 This is an altered Altoid tin whose lid has been given a faux rust finish.